Ella0102/CPU-Usage-Monitor/README.md

 <br>

-Output in array of % :
+Output is array of % presented by integers :
 ```
 [ 8, 2, 11, 1 ]
+[ 1, 0, 3, 0 ]
+...
 ```